There are many ladybugs in Georgia, but the most common is Coccinella septempunctata, or the seven-spotted ladybug.

 A two-spotted ladybug will eat around 50 aphids per day, and different types of insects are considered pests for farmers and gardeners.

-There are three species of these two-spot ladybugs: Coccinella novemnotata, Coccinella bipunctata, and Coccinella septempunctata.
+These two-spot ladybugs have three species: Coccinella novemnotata, Coccinella bipunctata, and Coccinella septempunctata.

-In some parts of North America, the two-spotted ladybug is known as a cow killer because it eats milkweed plants which cows love to graze on.
+In some parts of North America, the two-spotted ladybug is known as a cow killer because it eats milkweed plants that cows love to graze on.

 When disturbed, the two-spotted ladybug releases a foul-smelling liquid from the glands behind its head to warn off predators.

-These types of ladybugs in Georgia are typically harmless to humans and often use their sharp mouthparts to bite humans when threatened.
+These ladybugs in Georgia are typically harmless to humans and often use their sharp mouthparts to bite humans when threatened.

 These bites don’t usually hurt unless you squeeze them too hard, but if you get bitten by one of these evil creatures, you should seek medical attention immediately.